Shailza Jolly

 Berlin, Germany

 Hi!
 My name is Shailza Jolly.
-I am an ML Scientist/Engineer with a Ph.D. in Computer Science and 6+ years spanning academic research and industry, specializing in LLMs, Generative AI, and scalable data pipelines.
+I am an ML Scientist / AI Engineer with a Ph.D. in Computer Science and 6+ years spanning academic research and industry.
+My work centres on making LLM systems accurate and auditable enough to trust: retrieval and grounding, agentic systems, and training-data quality at scale.

 I completed my Ph.D. at TU Kaiserslautern, where I worked with my advisor Prof. Andreas Dengel, focusing on developing machine learning methods for building natural language generation and understanding systems in data-constrained settings.
 My research interests include vision and language systems, interpretability, and conversational AI.